-Lake Toolooma trail is a 5km, grade 4 hike located in the Heathcote National Park, New South Wales.
-The hike should take around 2.5 hrs to complete.
+Lake Toolooma trail is a 5km, grade 4 hike located in Heathcote National Park, New South Wales.
+The hike should take around 2.5 hours to complete.

 Hike overview